banner

 One MessageQueue contains multiple Messages

-Each Message corresponds to at most one Handler for event processing
+Each Message corresponds to at most one Handler for processing events

 Thread & Handler have a one-to-many relationship